JuliaWeb/RemoteREPL.jl/README.md

 Sockets.localhost`, so it should be quite secure to use over an open network.
 If both client and server are on a secure network, it's possible to skip the tunnel to avoid setting up SSH.
-However, if anyone breaks into your network you'll be left with *no security whatsoever*: abitrary remote code execution is the main feature provided by this package!
+However, if anyone breaks into your network you'll be left with *no security whatsoever*.

+TLDR; this package aims to provide safe defaults for single-user machines.
+However, **do not expose the RemoteREPL port to an open network**.
+Abitrary remote code execution is the main feature provided by this package!